Why Packaging COGS Matters More in 2026

 Every example above uses factory-direct pricing.
 If you're buying through a distributor, add 15–30% to every line item.
 Here's what that does to the single pre-roll example:

-That $6,750–$10,250 is pure profit transferred from your operation to a middleman.
+Over 250K units, the distributor markup costs you $7,500–$11,250 per order cycle.
+That's pure profit transferred from your operation to a middleman.
 Every order cycle.
 Factory-direct eliminates that transfer permanently.

 Benchmarks by Market